ministryofjustice/cla_backend/README.md

     source env/bin/activate
     ./manage.py runserver 8000

+### Pull requests from public forks

+We accept pull requests from public forks, but have to vet and review them:

+ - Foo
+ - Bar
+ - Baz

 ## Translations

 When making changes to text (e.g. GraphML files) translations should be updated.
 To update translations run: